dimarra/puppet-splunk/README.md

   - `mode` (can be one of `searchhead`,`deployer`)
   - `replication_factor`
-  - `shd` (points to search head deployer, but see caveat in Example 7)
+  - `deployer` (points to search head deployer, but see caveat in Example 7)

 #### `useACK`